klohner/klohner.github.io/SDR/Decoding/Example_2019-01-24/README.md

 ![g001_433.92M_250k_rtl_433_1.jpg in URH](g001_433.92M_250k_rtl_433_1.jpg)

-- Hey, that's looking pretty good.  rtl_433 is trying to decode the prefix, though, instead of chopping it off, and my guess is that it's looking at that initial "11111001" symbol string and decoding that "001" as a "0" bit.
-I'll guess that it's because it's applying some default value of tolerance to those durations and deciding that "001" looks like a "0" bit.
-Let's specify a tolerance of 100μs and see what happens.
+- Hey, that's looking pretty good.  rtl_433 is trying to decode the prefix, though, instead of chopping it off.
+And my guess is that it's looking at that initial "11111001" symbol string and decoding the "001" as a "0" bit.
+I'll guess that it's because it's applying some generous default value of tolerance to those durations and deciding that "001" looks like a "0" bit.
+Let's specify a tight tolerance of 100μs and see what happens.

   `rtl_433 -R 0 -r g001_433.92M_250k.complex16u -X n=SAMPLE1,m=OOK_PPM,s=1008,l=3024,r=3200,t=100`